 FRIENDS Kick-Off-Meeting, Città di Castello – Italy

-Launch of the project with a live discussion of all FRIENDS partners for a final review and agreement of the implementation work plan and next step.
+Launch of the project with a live debate between all FRIENDS partners for a final review and agreement of the implementation work plan and discussion of the next step.

 Preparation for the implementation in schools